mitosis-org/protocol/README.md

 If you want to contribute, or follow along with contributor discussion, you can use our GitHub discussions and issues.

-- Our contributor guidelines can be found in [CONTRIBUTING.md](CONTRIBUTING.md).
+- Our contributor guidelines can be found in [CONTRIBUTING.md](CONTRIBUTING.md)
-- See our [Security Policy](SECURITY.md) for security-related contributions.
+- See our [Security Policy](SECURITY.md) for security-related contributions

 ## Getting Help

 If you have any questions:

-- Open a discussion with your question, or
+- Open a discussion with your question
 - Open an issue with the bug
 - Check our documentation at [docs.mitosis.org](https://docs.mitosis.org)